CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/troubleshooting-your-canbus.rst

 Diagnosing a CANivore bus can be a little tricky (TODO link to canivore step).
 For the roboRIO, you should be able to see where the CAN fails visually in the LEDs of the devices.

-Follow the chain from the roboRIO, continuing until you encounter a device with bad CAN leds, then inspect wiring between the last good device and the first bad device).
+Follow the chain from the roboRIO, continuing until you encounter a device with bad CAN leds, then inspect wiring between the last good device and the first bad device.

 Random Tangent
 ^^^^^^^^^^^^^^